getsentry/sentry.engineering/data/blog/perfectly-fitting-text-to-container-in-react.md

 As you can see, it's easy to get it wrong.
 Sentry only has 6 written values, and one of them is "Pixels Matter", so probably this isn't good enough.
 What we want is to make the number _exactly as big_ as can fit into the widget.
 This tasks (like a lot of UI tasks) ended up being more complicated than I thought.

+Collab with
+At this point I got a bunch of advice from [Jonas](https://github.com/jonasba) who gave me a bunch of advice

 ## The Solution Space

-`IntersectionObserver` is a very important API but common hooks around it (e.g., React ARIA) get it wrong.
+`ResizeObserver` is a very important API but common hooks around it (e.g., React ARIA) get it wrong.
 The observer's callbacks receive back the parents dimensions, which means you don't have to re-measure.
 Measuring the DOM blocks rendering, so it should be done as sparingly as possible

 TODO: Verify this re-rendering because of measuring claim

-At this point I got a bunch of advice from [Jonas](https://github.com/jonasba)

 The algorithm is basically a binary search.
 It continually evaluates the known bounds and narrows the search space by half until it finds an acceptable match.